juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 "I don't want to put you in an uncomfortable position," Guy responded hastily.

 "No...
 No, it's fine.
-I probably will never cash in this favour in my lifetime, given that I will have to interact with that man in order to do it.
+I probably will never cash in this favour in my lifetime, given that I will have to interact with that man to do it.
 Might as well use it up for this purpose," Al said with a twitching smile.

 "Anyways," Al followed up while shaking his head of all irksome thoughts.
 "We cannot make the journey through regular transportation.
-For one, it is too far away, and also disjointed from regular travel routes.
+It is too far away, and also disjointed from regular travel routes.
 Unless you can fly, the journey will be impossible, I'm afraid.
 Thus, I shall prepare the transportation accordingly."

 "Umm, where are we going exactly?"
 Guy inquired.